USGS-R/training-curriculum/content/usgs-packages/geoknife_Discovery.md

 10 possible datasets to look through is a lot more manageable than 173.
 Let's say the dataset titled "Yearly Conterminous U.S. actual evapotranspiration data" interested us enough to explore more.
 We have now identified a fabric of interest.

-We might want to know more about the dataset, such as what variables and time period is available.
+We might want to know more about the dataset, such as what variables and time periods are available.
 To actually create the fabric, you will need to use `webdata` and supply the appropriate datagroup object as the input.
 This should result in an object with a class of `webdata`.
-The following query and accessor functions will operate only on an object of class `webdata`.
+The following functions will operate only on an object of class `webdata`.

 ``` r
 evap_fabric <- webdata(all_webdata["Yearly Conterminous U.S. actual evapotranspiration data"])